Skip to main content

 4 mentions Positive Neutral Negative

-• “I never thought I would feel like a badass by playing a child-sized fairy, but this made me feel this way.”
+• “I never thought I would feel like a badass by playing a child-sized fairy, but this game made me feel this way.”

 • “Please enjoy the heartwarming adventure of a little girl in a sundress who turns old perverts into tree-hugging hippies by punching everyone in the face forever.”